Home styling is the icing on the new home cake.

 Use a luxurious throw over the couch to make it even more inviting and add interest to the are in front of the sofa with an ottoman or large floor cushion.

 Lighting makes a big difference to a photo of a room.
 During the day, the floor and table lamps add interest because they are at different heights around the room.
-Pendants can set the theme of the room and hang low over dining tables and countertops.
+Pendants can set the theme of the room and hang low over dining tables and counter tops.
 For large living rooms or bedrooms, you can consider adding beautiful wall sconces.
-At night turn on your lamps rather than ceiling lights for soft lighting and ambience.
+At night turn on your lamps rather than ceiling lights for soft lighting and ambiance.

 Decide if you are going to keep the walls white and let your styling shine or if you are going to use dark or bold paint colours to complement your decorative pieces.
 Painting your front door an eye-catching colour makes the home look attractive and well cared for.
 Soft pink, black and red have been popular choices in the last few years.